MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/node/about.md

 Using these tasks means that you improve the code quality and performance of your app, which improves the lives of your developer team and of end-users.

-You can setup a JavaScript project that is a SPA but that doesn't need Node.
+You can set up a JavaScript project that is a SPA but that doesn't need Node.

 Here is a Vue-based application.
 Rather than loading Vue using a `script` tag in the HTML, rather the newer ES Module syntax is used.
 So within the JS script, there is an import of Vue from a CDN and the browser knows to download this and use it.